Michael Frederic Chenoweth

 Joshua Lowell Chenoweth

 Joshua works in electronic forms programming for Reynolds and Reynolds in Dayton, Ohio.
-Joshua enjoys road trips, reading, listening to podcasts, running, playing bass guitar, attending church, working on home improvement projects, and pushing is daughter around the neighborhood in her running stroller.
+Joshua enjoys road trips, reading, listening to podcasts, running, playing bass guitar, attending church, working on home improvement projects, and pushing his daughters around the neighborhood in their running stroller.

 Joshua started on the Chenoweth Family Board of Directors in 2016 at the Indianapolis gathering and enjoys learning about Chenoweth history.
 He has found the gatherings to be a great time to spend with family members from across the country.
 Joshua is a 10th generation Chenoweth with a line of John1, Arthur2, Arthur3, William4, William5, Benjamin6, John7, Chester8, Lowell9.